ddsooxo/ddsooxo.github.io/README.md

 - I plan to add and update some projects.
 ***

-For the theme, I used **Creative Theme for Jekyll**
-- Please refer to template information below:
+For the theme, I used **Creative Theme for Jekyll**.
+Please refer to template information below.
 > A Jekyll implementation of the [Creative Theme](http://startbootstrap.com/template-overviews/creative/) template by [Start Bootstrap](http://startbootstrap.com).
 Creative is a one page Bootstrap theme for creatives, small businesses, and other multipurpose uses.\
 The theme includes a number of rich features and plugins that you can use as a great boilerplate for your next Jekyll project!

-> See it live in action at <https://volny.github.io/creative-theme-jekyll/>
+> See it live in action at <https://volny.github.io/creative-theme-jekyll/>`

 > To use the Creative Theme template in your project
 * Start by adding your info in `_config.yml`